-Much focus was given throughout the year to developing relationships and parent engagement with their child's life at school and learning.
-A welcoming atmosphere was a beginning point.
-Information sessions were held for Prep to Year 6 parents to participate in 'how their child learns' in the classroom.
+Much focus was given throughout the year to developing relationships and parent engagement with their child's life at school and learning, especially during the extended Learning from Home period.
 Enrolment information nights were held for prospective students as well as school tours.
-A Mother's Day Mass and morning tea were celebrated and Father's Day was celebrated by a breakfast barbecue.
-These further developed relationships in our community and both events were very well attended by parents.